AdaCore/spark2014/docs/ug/language_subset.rst

 that component at the point of the component declaration), the implementation of this rule involves looking through the private type to its completion.
-As it happens, this particular case can be implemented fairly easily even if the completion of the type is Ada-but-not-Spark, but this is a case where the properties of the completion "poke through".
-Similarly, the caller of a Spark subprogram normally does not need to see the body of the subprogram, but the implementation of the |SPARK| rules which prevent calling a subprogram before its body has been elaborated are an exception to this.
+As it happens, this particular case can be implemented fairly easily even if the completion of the type is Ada-but-not-SPARK, but this is a case where the properties of the completion "poke through".
+Similarly, the caller of a SPARK subprogram normally does not need to see the body of the subprogram, but the implementation of the |SPARK| rules which prevent calling a subprogram before its body has been elaborated are an exception to this.
-These rules can be generalized to handle some Ada-but-not-Spark constructs, but in the most general case (e.g., a call to an imported subprogram) optimistic assumptions are made and it is the responsibility of the user to ensure that this does not lead to problems.]
+These rules can be generalized to handle some Ada-but-not-SPARK constructs, but in the most general case (e.g., a call to an imported subprogram) optimistic assumptions are made and it is the responsibility of the user to ensure that this does not lead to problems.]

-Note that one possible non-Spark completion for a given Spark subprogram_declaration is an Import pragma (or an equivalent aspect_specification).
+Note that one possible non-SPARK completion for a given SPARK subprogram_declaration is an Import pragma (or an equivalent aspect_specification).
 This means that |SPARK| code can invoke code written in languages other than Ada (e.g., C).